The Gisquet tower and Montalet castle from Saint-Ambroix

 Worth a visit

-Alternative route: you can take the path signposted for Saint-Ambroix, but it ends up on the opposite side from where you started.
+Alternative route here: you can take the path signposted for Saint-Ambroix, but it leads back to the starting point.

-In Saint-Ambroix, visit the Dugas district, its chapel and traces of Celtic civilisation.
+In Saint-Ambroix, visit the Dugas district, its chapel and the remains of Celtic civilisation.

 Reviews and comments